KanhaiyaChhaparwal24/KanhaiyaChhaparwal24/README.md

 ###

 <h1 align="center">Hi 👋, I'm Kanhaiya Chhaparwal</h1>
-<h3 align="center">Motivated and detail-oriented student pursuing a Bachelor’s degree in Artificial Intelligence from SVNIT, Surat.
-Possessing strong foundational knowledge and practical experience gained through projects, and coursework.
-Equally confident working independently and collaboratively as needed and utilizing excellent communication skills.</h3>
+<h3 align="center">3rd year B.Tech engineering student at SVNIT, Surat.
+Working at the intersection of AI, web development, and system-level programming, with hands-on focus in deep learning and computer vision.
+I build things that matter: university management tools, security prototypes, and cultural/space-themed web experiences.
+Always shipping, always learning.</h3>

 - 👨‍💻 All of my projects are available at <a href="https://github.com/KanhaiyaChhaparwal24">Github </a>
 - 📫 How to reach me <a href="mailto:kanhaiyaac24@gmail.com">Email</a>